 These tips will get you set up with the basics of what you need for SEO and you’ll be on the right track to success!

-The most important tip is #22 Engagement and Consistency and Don’t Ever Give UP!
+The most important tip is #22 Engagement and Consistency and Don’t Ever Give UP because SEO takes time.

-These tips are useful to everyone seeking to be noticed on the web – whether you’re a blogger, a marketing professional, run a startup, or are the head of a large company.
+These tips are useful to everyone seeking to gain a presence on the web – whether you’re a blogger, a marketing professional, run a startup, or are the head of a large company.

 When strategizing about who you’re writing for, consider that audience’s ability to help spread the word.
 Some readers will naturally be more or less active in evangelizing the work you do, but particular communities, topics, writing styles and content types regularly play better than others on the web.

 For example, great infographics that strike a chord ( like this one), beautiful videos that tell a story (like this one) and remarkable collections of facts that challenge common assumptions (like this one) are all targeted at audiences likely to share (geeks with facial hair, those interested in weight loss and those with political thoughts about macroeconomics respectively).

 If you can identify groups that have high concentrations of the blue and orange circles in the diagram above, you dramatically improve the chances of reaching larger audiences and growing your traffic numbers.